 Quinoa is a gluten-free, whole grain seed that is naturally high in fiber and low in fat and also contains good amounts of iron, magnesium and fiber.
 When combined with legumes, quinoa can provide the nine essential amino acids your body requires to fulfill your protein needs.
 Try this protein-packed recipe: Quinoa White Bean Veggie Burgers

 Protein is vital for life!
 Your body relies on proteins from food to maintain the health of so many systems in the body for cellular production.
 When you include plant-based protein in your diet, you’ll be taking care of your health and possibly even preventing the risk of serious illnesses.
-Plus, proteins take longer to digest than carbohydrates, helping you feel fuller for longer periods and with fewer calories consumed--a definite bonus if you’re trying to lose weight.
+Plus, proteins take longer to digest than carbohydrates, helping you feel fuller for longer periods and with fewer calories consumed.

 If you want to ramp up your diet and experience the best health of your life, today is your chance!
-For a limited time, get the Hallelujah Diet GET STARTED KIT for 60% off
+For a limited time, get the Hallelujah Diet Get Started Kit today!

 - Centers for Disease Control and Prevention: www.cdc.gov